cmedved/picat/README.md

 * GPIO 23 = Joystick Right
 * GPIO 4 = Joystick center

 Personally, I messed up and soldered my LED AND motion sensor to already used pins because I thought the above were physical pin numbers.
-So for mine, I need to manually disable joystick up/down :(
+So for mine, I need to manually disable joystick up/down in the code :(

+To add the PIR sensor and LED, I cut out a chunk of a proto board with a dremel tool (do it outside).
+I then place some LED legs I cut off in the desired holes and soldered them, letting extra solder go in.
+I had it attached to the raspberry pi for the soldering so the legs didn't go to deep into the holes and prevent attaching the bonnet to the pi.
+I dripped solder on the screen and killed a few pixels.. you may want to cover it.

+I'd recommend the LED, the PIR is a lot of trouble if you want to do it nicely though.
+The LED only needs a GPIO and ground pin.
+I would recommend a 3-3.3V LED with a 4.7k ohm resistor (or none if you want it super bright).
+If using PIR as well, you will need 3.3V and another GPIO (or maybe you _could_ use two gpio).

 ## Credits
 * raspi-blinka.sh from Adafruit.